roopam100/cp4i-ipost-cpc-pot/Messaging/MQ-labs/Lab_3/Readme.md

 1. Stop the **amqsrua** session when you are ready, using *ctrl-C*.

 1. Stop the putting application with *ctrl-C*.
-And also stop all six of the getting application with *ctrl-C*.
-You can leave the terminal windows open as you will need them in the next secion.
+Leave the terminal window open as you will need it in the next secion.

 ## Using CCDT Queue Manager Groups